Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

 The responsibility for student dress and general appearance shall rest with individual students and parents.
 However, the Board of Education requires students to attend school in appropriate dress that meets health and safety standards and does not interfere with the learning process.
 The Board also requires students to wear appropriate protective gear in certain classes (including, but not limited to: home & careers, technology, physical education, science).
 In addition, the Board prohibits attire bearing an expression or insignia which is obscene or libelous, or which advocates racial, religious, or gender prejudice.
 The Superintendent of Schools and other designated administrative personnel shall have the authority to require a student to change his/her attire should it, in their opinion, be deemed inappropriate according to the above guidelines.
 Administrators may discipline students if their dress or grooming endangers their own or others’ physical health and safety, or if the dress or grooming is so distractive that it interferes with the learning process.
 Clothing which is or which bears messages which are lewd, vulgar, obscene, or sexually provocative, as well as clothing bearing messages advocating illegal activities, including drug or alcohol use, is likely to distract students from learning and is therefore forbidden.
+Such prohibited clothing include but not limited to: tube tops, crops tops, brief or see through clothing that show undergarments.

-Each Building Principal or his/her designee shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
+Each building principal or his/her designee shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.

 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item, and if necessary or practical, replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline, up to and including suspension for the day.
 Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.